 Let's put this into a scenario.
 You're trying to create a design packed with different blues.
 The above image shows the gradient of different tones which just one Chameleon Pen will achieve as the Mixing Chamber's dilution wears off.

 Okay, we're not saying you need to rush your tattoo designs.
 We get it - there's always the excitement of seeing your design come to life on skin but the process shouldn't be rushed.
 After all, we don't want something like this...

 Image Credit: Good Housekeeping

 We're thinking more along the lines of...

 Alcohol markers like Chameleon Pens are a lot quicker to dry than water based options.
 So, if you're using good quality paper or card, the ink dries quickly and won't bleed through and ruin your work.
 And you need fewer pens to unlock more colors than with other alcohol marker brands.

 As you can tell, using the right professional-quality tool is the biggest and first step when it comes to improving your tattoo designs and getting the right shading blends.
 Without the right tools, you might not be able to keep yourself and clients happy with your designs.
 If you are looking for some more inspiration and to see the amazing results you can get out of your tattoo illustrations, check out tutorials from Chameleon's master tattoo artist, Candela Pajaro here.

 Have you used Chameleon Pens for your own tattoo illustrations?
 Let us know how you got on in the comments section below and show the rest of the Chameleon Creative Community your killer work.

-Chameleon Pens can be used for much more than just tattoo designs too, why not challenge yourself to try something new?
-Sign up to our mailing list and be the first to know when our free guide that'll take your work to the next level is ready and also receive exclusive, inspiring tutorials straight to your inbox, every month.
+Chameleon Pens can be used for much more than just tattoo designs.
+Why not challenge yourself to try something new?
+Check out this free guide that'll take your artwork to the next level.